smikhalevski/react-executor/README.md

 executor.isRejected;
 // ⮕ true

-// The reason of the task failure. executor.reason;
+// The reason of the task failure executor.reason;
 // ⮕ Error('Ooops!')
 ```